Fremantle Perth Bridal Designer Jaime Lee Major

 New Zealand Blizzard

-Shot on Kodak Tri-X
+Shot on Kodak Tri-X (more over at film wedding photographer)

 To see how I edit black and white images, head over to Melbourne wedding photography workshop.